-Colleges that only provide ELICOS courses or that only have VET in addition to ELICOS need to apply to ASQA (a federal government agency) to gain permission to run ELICOS courses for overseas students.
+Colleges that only provide ELICOS courses or that only have VET in addition to ELICOS need approval by ASQA (a federal government agency) to run ELICOS courses for overseas students.
 This also involves registration on CRICOS: this registration is required for any institution or course that will allow students to study on a student visa.
 A summary of the process is:

 - Prepare and submit an application.
 This involves writing curriculum documents for each course, including a detailed syllabus for each level.
 Some policies and procedures and other evidence also have to be submitted at this point, while others may be looked at during later stages.
 A key person you will need to recruit at this stage is an Academic Manager (sometimes known as a Director of Studies), with experience in teaching and managing within English Language teaching organisations, ideally ELICOS, plus related postgraduate qualifications.

 - Site audit.
 If the desk audit is passed, in most cases auditors will visit your premises.
 Expect at least a day of interviews of key staff, document checks, tours of premises etc. Your Academic Manager will be key to this.

 - ASQA make a decision.
-If the decision is positive, a further process should result in being registered on CRICOS and being granted a CRICOS number.
+If the decision is positive, a further process should result in being granted a CRICOS number.

 - Student recruitment can begin once a CRICOS number has been obtained.

 Importantly, be aware that the audit process is a check that you are ready to operate.
-In other words, the auditors need to see that you have everything you need to run your courses – lease on premises, fitout, furniture, books, computers, management personnel, policies, procedures and CVs of teachers and so on all need to be in place at this point, before approval can be given and before students can be recruited.
+In other words, the auditors need to see that you have everything you need to run your courses: lease or ownership of premises, fitout, furniture, books, computers, management personnel, policies, procedures, handbooks and CVs of teachers and so on all need to be in place at this point, before approval can be given and before students can be recruited.